This statement covers Jet2 plc and its group companies including Jet2.com Limited and Jet2holidays Limited.

 The Group has prepared this statement to reflect activities undertaken in the financial year ended 31 March 2023 in accordance with the UK’s Modern Slavery Act.

 The Group is a Leisure Travel business specialising in:

-To ensure colleagues have a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we assist them by providing relevant training in identifying and preventing exploitation.
+To ensure Colleagues have a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we assist them by providing relevant training in identifying and preventing exploitation.

 Our cabin crew manual includes human trafficking reporting procedures and details of the Modern Slavery reporting helpline.
 We also ensure that training on human trafficking is delivered to cabin crew through new entrant and recurrent training.
-In addition, posters are also displayed in crew rooms and rest areas across our bases to raise awareness of modern slavery and human trafficking.
+In addition, posters are displayed in crew rooms and rest areas across our bases to raise awareness of both issues.

 The Group has a clear framework of rules and behaviours and encourages the reporting of any concerns or breaches so that they can be dealt with appropriately in accordance with our policies and procedures.
-We also offer an independent and confidential Whistleblowing hotline where colleagues can raise concerns confidentially and anonymously if they wish.
+We also offer an independent and confidential Whistleblowing hotline where Colleagues can raise concerns confidentially and anonymously if they wish.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Group’s slavery and human trafficking statement for the financial year ended 31 March 2023.
 It has been approved by the Board of Directors of Jet2 plc and signed on their behalf by:

 Director and Group Chief Financial Officer